 Being a migrant himself, Assaf, a Lebanese born Australian, who has been dubbed the “father of multiculturalism” in Australia, launched the awards program with an aim to “recognise and reward the contributions of migrants to the Australian economy.”
 In 2010, the “Indigenous in Business” category was created to recognise the “descendants of those first Australians – the traditional owners of the land.”
 In 2013, the Awards celebrated 25 years of honouring the success and contribution of migrants to Australia’s business and social landscape, by reconnecting with the winners and finalists of the past 24 years through a special “where are they now?” project.

-Over the last 31 years, there have been in excess of 21,000 nominations resulting in 247 Finalists and 94 Winners hailing from more than 100 countries of origin and covered every state and/or territory in Australia.
-Since 1988, we have had over 21,000 nominations, resulting in 238 Finalists and 91 Winners and a strong and ever expanding EBA Foundation family network.
+Over the last 31 years, there have been in excess of 21,000 nominations resulting in 247 Finalists and 94 Winners hailing from more than 100 countries of origin and covering every state and territory in Australia.
 The annually held Ethnic Business Awards are televised nationally to every State and Territory across Australia, and are the country’s longest running business award on television.

 The Awards aim to attract high quality business entries from an incredibly diverse group of nationalities now residing in Australia from all sectors and across all industries.
 In hosting the Ethnic Business Awards our vision is:

 It gives me great pleasure to celebrate not just the amazing achievements of all our nominees, finalists and eventual winners, but also to celebrate the longest running business awards in Australia.